NirajMaharjan007/TicTacToe/README.md

 Made By Niraj Maharjan

-> Not fully completed
+> Completed but no Full

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the *Java world*.
+It is done from **Vs Code**.

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain *Java* sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies like jar

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+`bin` will be created if vs code complies it.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

+## Conclusion

+problems:
+- No reset after winning
+- No draw System
+- Re Run the program

+Does:
+- Playable
+- Winning/Losing
+- Works Like Charm

 ## Credit
 Credit to https://www.youtube.com/c/BroCodez